TheVoronModder/Custom-Fluidd-Mainsail-logo/README.md

 # Custom-Fluidd-Mainsail-logo
 How to create your own custom logo for Fluidd and Mainsail

+At the top right of this page you will see a GREEN box (code) click it and select download.

 **Things you are going to need / download**

 **Inkscape**